 The Adobe K–12 EA Program is designed to help K–12 schools and districts standardize on Acrobat and Creative Suite software.
 K–12 EA delivers significant savings and simplified software management over a three-year term.

-Adobe is discontinuing K–12 EA based on the changing market landscape and customer demand.
+Adobe has discontinued K–12 EA based on the changing market landscape and customer demand.
 To meet the additional needs of K–12 organizations, Adobe is now offering the Education Enterprise Agreement (EEA) program.
 For more information on EEA, contact your Adobe Authorized Education Reseller or Adobe account manager.

-Existing TSL agreements will continue per the terms of the original agreement.
+Existing K-12 EA agreements will continue per the terms of the original agreement.
+Please see the